nussjustin/esi/README.md

     esiproc.WithFetchFunc(fetch))
 ```

-When finished with the processor, call [Processor.Release][7] to release all resources.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.